-Austria travel during the winters is just as fun as it is in summer.
-There are places which cater to both winter and summer tourists.
+Austria travel during the winter is just as fun as it is in summer.
+There are places that cater to both winter and summer tourists.
 The Alpbach is one such place.

 When the summer sets in, the meadows bloom to life rock jasmine, poppies, and buttercups.
 In the lap of the mountains sits the famous St. Oswald Church – the final resting place for Erwin Schrödinger.

 Unless someone has acrophobia, Schafberg must be on the itinerary when it comes to sightseeing in Austria.
 What makes Schafberg one of the most famous tourist attractions in Austria is the incredible view it gives for the Wolfgangsee Lake.